-Police are not usually required to tell a person that he is free to decline to answer questions and go about his business; however, a person can usually determine whether the interaction is consensual by asking, “Am I free to go?”
+Police are not usually required to tell a person that he is free to decline to answer questions and go about his business.
+A person can usually determine whether or not the interaction is consensual by asking, “Am I free to go?”

 Police may briefly detain a person if they have reasonable suspicion that the person has committed, is committing, or is about to commit a crime.
-A video from Flex Your Rights describing reasonable suspicion.
+Embedded below are videos from Flex Your Rights describing what reasonable suspicion is and when you are required to provide ID to the police.
 Police may question a person detained in a Terry stop, but in general, the detainee is not required to answer.
 However, many states have “stop and identify” laws that explicitly require a person detained under the conditions of Terry to identify himself to police, and in some cases, provide additional information.
 (As of February 2011, the Supreme Court has not addressed the validity of requirements that a detainee provide information other than his name.)